About the Collective Resilience Plan

 (Data extracted on 29 Feb 2020 21:36 UTC (GMT) from OECD.Stat, https://stats.oecd.org/Index.aspx?datasetcode=TABLE5#)

 International development NGOs in New Zealand can access the Partnerships for Impact (P4I) fund to support their work overseas.
-This is approximately NZ$76 million a year.
+This is approximately NZ$76 million a year out of an overall government aid budget of $860 million.
 To be able to apply to the P4I fund, INGOs have to go through a detailed due diligence and capability assessement, and provide matched funding that they raise themselves.
 There are tight restrictions about how much of this funding can be used for INGO administrative and staff costs, and in many cases the allowable limits are far below what other aid contractors, such as universities and the private sector, are eligible to receive.